-The biggest barrier to heat pump water heaters are the investment costs.
+The biggest barrier to heat pump water heaters is the investment cost.
 Some manufacturers provide a compact solution (for example for single bathrooms) that no longer aims to reach the highest efficiency levels to lower the cost.
-These smaller tanks can cost as low as EUR 460.

 Figure 21: Compact wall hung heat pump water heater.